Engee documentation

 Conclusion

-In the example the formation and construction of antenna arrays for basic geometries: linear, rectangular and circular.
-Using the variation of AR parameters it is possible to achieve the required shape of the DR
+The example describes the formation and construction of antenna arrays for basic geometries: linear, rectangular and circular.
+By using varying the parameters of the AR, it is possible to achieve the required shape of the DN